Intel

 Series C in 2000

-Silicon Wave, based in San Diego, is a pioneer in Bluetooth wireless technology and specializes in the design, development, and manufacturing of radio frequency integrated circuits.
-The company focuses on creating RF systems-on-chip that are utilized in various applications within wireless and broadband communication systems.
-Through its innovative approach, Silicon Wave contributes to advancements in connectivity and communication technology.
+Silicon Wave is a San Diego-based company that specializes in Bluetooth wireless technology.
+It is recognized as a pioneer in this field and focuses on the design, development, and manufacturing of radio frequency integrated circuits.
+The company produces RF systems-on-chip that are utilized in various wireless and broadband communication applications.
+Through its innovative solutions, Silicon Wave contributes significantly to advancements in wireless communication technology.

 STSN is a global provider of high-speed Internet access and other broadband services, delivering powerful building-centric solutions.